cheminfo/tools/README.md

 ### generate

-Generates a basic project structure based in the giving organization (see [generator-mljs-packages](https://github.com/mljs/generator-mljs-packages)).
-You need to run the command from the root of the project's directory.
+Generates a basic project structure based on the giving organization.
+You need to run the command from the root of the project's directory (previously you had to create it and clone it).

 Usage: `cheminfo generate <org>`